 Argument Format Description UpgradeStatus The upgrade status of the last executed upgrade.
 The following enumerations are possible values for the UpgradeStatus field.
 Ready Application is ready for additional commands.
-Waiting For Metafile Transfer Metafile is being transferred from server.
+WaitingForMetafileTransfer Metafile is being transferred from server.
 WaitingForMetafileRetry Metafile transfer timed out, waiting for subsequent transfer.
-ProcessingMetafile Metafile was received and is being validated. ${\bf Determining Need For Image Fi}$ leVersion information is being examined to determine if the image file needs to be retrieved.
-Waiting For Image File Transfer Image file is being transferred from server.
-Waiting For Image File Retry Image file transfer timed out, waiting for subsequent transfer.
-ProcessingImageFile Image file is being validated. ${\bf Waiting For Commit Image}$ Image file is being committed to flash memory.
-SchedulingActivation Image activation is being scheduled. e Image is being activated, and will be followed by immediate reboot.
+ProcessingMetafile Metafile was received and is being validated.
+DeterminingNeedForImageFi leVersion information is being examined to determine if the image file needs to be retrieved. ${\it Waiting For Image File Transfer}$ Image file is being transferred from server. ${\it Waiting For Image File Retry}$ Image file transfer timed out, waiting for subsequent transfer.
+ProcessingImageFile Image file is being validated.
+WaitingForCommitImage Image file is being committed to flash memory.
+SchedulingActivation WaitingToActivateImmediate Image activation is being scheduled.
+Image is being activated, and will be followed by immediate reboot.

-Argument Format Description Waiting To Activate Scheduled Image is being activated, and reboot is scheduled based on user specified commit time.
-Waiting Random Reboot Delay WaitingForFallback A config image fallback command is being processed and preparing to reboot the system.
+Argument Format Description WaitingToActivateScheduled Image is being activated, and reboot is scheduled based on user specified commit time.
+WaitingRandomRebootDelay System is in the random delay window (provided as part of commit time specification) prior to system reboot.
+WaitingForFallback A config image fallback command is being processed and preparing to reboot the system.
 WaitingForCDR A config image default command is being processed and preparing to reboot the system.
-LastOperation Waiting For Requested Reboot Reader is about to be rebooted.
+LastOperation WaitingForRequestedReboot Reader is about to be rebooted.
 This supplements the UpgradeStatus field to give a reason for the status.
 This is only displayed or provided in conjunction with next line (LastOperationStatus).
 Typically status reasons are provided only when additional information is required, such as under error scenarios or when a system reboot has been scheduled.
 This generally reports the condition leading up to the current status.
 Unknown Host Download failed because of an unknown host.
 Unsupported Scheme Download failed because of unsupported URI scheme (only FTP, HTTP, TFTP and SFTP are supported).
 Syntax Error Metafile has a syntax error.
 Timeout Download timed out.
 File Not Found Download file not found.
 Access Denied Download failed because of access denied by server, e.g., bad password.
 LastOperationStatus Not Matching Metafile Upgrade image did not match the version specified in the metafile.
 Bad File Format Bad CRC Bad upgrade image file format.
 Bad image CRC.